 Douglas Reeves, PhD, is the author of more than 30 books on leadership and organizational effectiveness and Brooks Reeves is an award-winning actor and musician.

 Creative Strength Training: Prompts, Exercises and Personal Stories for Encouraging Artistic Genius

 This beautifully illustrated book promises to help you reconnect with your creativity and make a deeper connection to your artist-self.
 Dunnewold provides a variety of strategies that combine fun writing exercises and hands-on art-making to help you overcome creative stumbling blocks, develop a unique voice and make creating art a regular habit.

 Most interesting to me are her chapters on Creating Alignment, and Making Work Distinctively Your Own, which includes 10 exploratory exercises for making art that stands apart as uniquely yours.
 My one complaint about the book is the poor typography, which makes the book hard to read.
 There should be more emphasis on designing for readability, than showcasing artwork.

-Dunnewold is a practicing artist, and teacher as well as the author of numerous books on artistry and creativity.
-She says, her Creative Strength Training strategies have been proved in a dozen online courses with over 600 participants.
+Dunnewold is a practising artist, and teacher as well as the author of numerous books on artistry and creativity.
 If you need a fresh approach to your creative practice, I encourage you to try her exercises.
 You can buy Creative Strength Training on Amazon

 Putting Art to Work